doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

 These thought exercises help illuminate what items to buy as well, a common problem many Society players face at middle to high levels.

 ### Contribute Both In and Out of Combat
-No matter what I build, I find that I enjoy Pahtfinder more if I can contribute both in and out of combat.
-PFS scenarios typically have components of social as well as combat encounters, so I prefer to biuld PCs who are good at both.
+No matter what I build, I find that I enjoy Pathfinder more if I can contribute both in and out of combat.
+PFS scenarios typically have components of social as well as combat encounters, so I prefer to build PCs who are good at both.
 I try to pick one social or intelligence skill that is useful out of combat, in addition to the lore we get with character creation.

 ### Stick Together
 Pathfinder is a team game.
 It takes everyone pulling their weight to beat some of the Extreme encounters you find in Society games.
 Always communicate with your team and agree on objectives together.
 Let specialists do their jobs and don't rush ahead.
 Try to make decisions as a group and coordinate to ensure everyone is playing at an appropriate level.